paylogic/developer.paylogic.com/content/articles/debian-packages.rst

 .. code-block:: sh

+   # Create a directory to hold the files contained in the package.
+   mkdir my-package && cd my-package

-   # Create directory with control files.
+   # Create a directory with the package's control files.
    mkdir DEBIAN

    # Create the main control file with package metadata.